Difference Between the Calendar Year vs Fiscal Year

 Basis of comparison | Fiscal Year | Calendar Year |

-Meaning | The fiscal year is a period of consecutive 12 Months, where businesses can choose their start date as per their preference. | It is fix time period of consecutive 365 days based on the Gregorian calendar, which starts from 1st January to 31st December |
+Meaning | The fiscal year is a period of 12 consecutive months, and businesses can choose their start date as per their preference. | It is a fixed time period of 365 consecutive days based on the Gregorian calendar, which starts from 1st January to 31st December. |

-Relevance | It is used by businesses to prepare their business accounting, financial reporting, and tax reporting | It is useful in a normal life undertaking. |
+Relevance | It is used by businesses to prepare their business accounting, financial reporting, and tax reporting. | It is useful in a normal life undertaking. |

-Period | It can begin from any day of the year but it should follow the consecutive 12 Months from the start date. (ex.
+Period | It can begin from any day of the year but should follow the consecutive 12 Months from the start date. (ex.
 1st April 2019 to 31st March 2020) | It begins from 1st January to 31st March |

 Tax Reporting | It is complicated as compared to the calendar year. | The calendar year tax reporting is very simple. |